 In 2022, Phoebe founded PITT, a project-based company through which she has expanded her choreographic repertoire.
 Her worksTrilogy and Inver have since been presented across Switzerland and internationally at festivals including Südpol Luzern, B.OOM Festival Taipei, Teatro Palladium Rome, DAP Festival Pietrasanta and Phönix Theater Steckborn.

-Phoebe also works as a freelance choreographer.
-Recent projects include Rite of Spring for Tanzhaus Zürich’s choreographic platform Brückerei (2022), Mole for TanzLuzern (2022), and Meet The Evergreens for DAF Dance Arts Faculty in Rome (2023).
+Phoebe currently directs her company and works as a freelance choreographer.
+Early projects include Rite of Spring for Tanzhaus Zürich’s choreographic platform Brückerei (2022), Mole for TanzLuzern (2022), and Meet The Evergreens for DAF Dance Arts Faculty in Rome (2023).
 In 2024, she created Siren Song for Zürcher Hochschule der Künste, Foreigner for DAF Dance Arts Faculty, and launched her research-based project Greta Oto, funded by Aargauer Kuratorium.
 She served as choreographer for Luzern Theater’s opera Il Giustino and was a VERVE research commission artist during the 2023/24 season.
 In 2025, Phoebe was selected as an artist for 7×7 by Tanzhaus Basel and Moving in Collaboration by LUAIL.

 Phoebe’s choreographic approach is informed by cognitive and social psychology, exploring the complexities of human nature and sociological patterns.
 She weaves together poetry, soundscapes, and theatrical elements to expand her artistic language.